chrismarti343/data_structure_tutorial/1-queue.md

 ```

 # LIFO rule
 LIFO stands last in, first out.
-In this methods the last item in the list is the first item to be precessed, and the first element would be processes at the end.
+In this method *the last item in the list is the first item to be precessed*, and the first element would be processes at the end.

-A common problem we find in the real world is when whe are using our computer.
-When the user waht to redo a proccess they re basically using LIFO method.
-The next emple shows how this process is perfomed:
+A common problem we find in the real world is when we are using our computer.
+When the user wants to redo a process they are basically using the LIFO method.
+When we type Ctr+Z (in Windows) to redo, so the computer would give us *the last process we were doing*.
+The next example shows how this process is performed:

 ```python
 import queue